28left/110jupyter/intro.md

 Welcome to Math 110
 ===================

-This is the online companion to our course packet.
+This Rs the online companion to our course packet.

 ```{tableofcontents}
 ```